jmfayard/des-vies-de-devs/LinkedIn Trap.md

 What ?
 Why is he treating me with kindness ?
 What is this emotion I am feeling right now ?
 Is it anger ?
 Isn't anger an emotion ?
-I thought I was a pure rational human being and that only the Female could be emotionally triggered Was I mistaken all along ?
+I thought I was a pure rational human being and that only the Female could be emotionally triggered.
+Wait how plausible is that, given that even my dog have emotions and that they part of nature ?
+Was I mistaken all along ?
-How is that possible since I am smart in other areas unrelated to patriarchy ?
+How is that possible since I am smart in other areas ?
 Maybe the women were right about sexism in tech....
 Maybe I should do more google search and empathy and listening Shit, it hurts